debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 1. Page modified for first time: Get the old state from .db file at offset `(pageNumber - 1) × pageSize`.
 2. Page modified again (already in WAL): Get old state from previous WAL frame for that page (from page cache)

-The connector maintains a page cache `Map<pageNumber, lastFrameData`  which is its in-memory record of what each page looked like after the last transaction it processed.
+The connector maintains a page cache `Map<pageNumber, lastFrameData`  which is an in-memory record of what each page looked like after the last transaction it processed.
 It is updated after every transaction and provides an O(1) lookup for the old state of any subsequent write to the same page.
 Without this cache, the connector would need to scan the entire WAL file from the beginning on every change to find the previous version of a page.

 ### Decoding a Page
 A WAL frame's page data is a raw SQLite B-tree page.
-For CDC purposes, only table leaf pages are relevant which can be identified by the first byte of the page being `0x0D`.
+For CDC only table leaf pages are relevant which can be identified by the first byte of the page being `0x0D`.
 Interior pages `(0x05)` are structural index nodes with no row data and are skipped.

 ![alt text](images/module4-page-structure.png)